-Three Months Ended Sept ember 30, Nine Months Ended September 30, 2023 2022 2023 2022 Top five customers as a % of total revenue (1) 28 % 26 % 27 % 27 % Top customer as a % of total revenue (1) 9 % 8 % 9 % 9 %
+Three Months Ended March 31, 2024 2023 Top five customers as a % of total revenue (1) 27 % 27 % Top customer as a % of total revenue (1) 9 % 9 %

-1Supplementary Financial Measure.
+&lt;sup>1Supplementary Financial Measure.
 Supplementary Financial Measures are provided in this MD&A because Management believes they assist the reader in understanding CES' results.
 Refer to "Non-GAAP Measures and Other Financial Measures" for further detail.